Article by Kim Hull

-Traveling as much as we do, we have a list of things that we pack for every trip: a wine bottle opener, a lint roller, a first aid kit, extra phone charger cords and now, the FitKit.
+Traveling as much as we do, we have a list of things that we pack for every trip: a wine bottle opener, a power supply, extra phone charger cords, and now, the FitKit.

 The FitKit contains all the fitness tools you need for a complete workout no matter where you are and it only weighs 2 lbs.

 The FitKit: What’s included

 - A resistance tube